ArfiArfath21/CrewAI-Agentic-Chat/README.md

 # CrewChat Crew

 Welcome to the CrewChat Crew project, powered by [crewAI](https://crewai.com).
-This template is designed to help you set up a multi-agent AI system with ease, leveraging the powerful and flexible framework provided by crewAI.
-Our goal is to enable your agents to collaborate effectively on complex tasks, maximizing their collective intelligence and capabilities.
+This is a multi-agent Conversational AI Chatbot, built by leveraging the powerful and flexible framework provided by crewAI.
+Our goal is to enable the agents to collaborate effectively on user queries, maximizing their collective intelligence and capabilities to provide the best responses.

 ## Installation